Mario Tennis (Nintendo 64)

 Virtual Console Changes

-For some reason, the Ring Tournament mode was removed from the Virtual Console release due to the online leaderboard being shut down.
+The Ring Tournament mode was removed from the Wii Virtual Console release due to the online leaderboard being shut down.
 Its icon is still there, but it is skipped over in the menu.
 It was implemented again in the Wii U VC release.
 Additionally, Alex, Nina, Harry, and Kate are no longer playable in the Virtual Console version of the game.
-None of the character's personalized courts (excluding Donkey Kong's) can be unlocked either.
+The Super Mario, Peach, Yoshi, Wario, Waluigi, and Bowser Courts cannot be unlocked either.
 This due to the game needing to be connected to the Game Boy Color version of Mario Tennis to unlock this content, which the Wii or Wii U cannot do.
-Despite this, the data for all the characters are still in the game.
+Despite this, the data for all the characters and courts are still in the game.